Firefox

 Firefox distinguishes itself in the AI era by focusing on on-device processing.
 The browser integrates lightweight, open-source Large Language Models (LLMs) capable of summarizing articles, generating text, and translating pages locally on your Mac using the Neural Engine.
 This ensures that your queries and the content you analyze never leave your machine, offering the productivity benefits of AI without the privacy trade-offs inherent in cloud-based competitors.

 Firefox’s implementation of PiP remains superior to native macOS controls.
 It supports multiple PiP windows simultaneously, allowing users to watch several streams at once.
-The player includes robust playback controls, including subtitles toggle, video scrubbing, and screen-snapping, which works seamlessly with macOS spaces.
+The player includes solid playback controls, including subtitles toggle, video scrubbing, and screen-snapping, which works smoothly with macOS spaces.
 It is a favorite feature for sports fans and researchers who need to reference video content while working in other tabs.

 Designed to bridge the gap between devices, Firefox View serves as a dashboard for your digital workflow.
 It displays recently closed tabs, tabs open on other synced devices (iPhone, iPad, Windows), and recent history in a clean, visual interface.
 It eliminates the friction of moving between mobile and desktop, ensuring that a session started on your commute can be instantly resumed on your Mac without digging through history menus.

 Installing Firefox on macOS is straightforward.
 You can choose the traditional drag-and-drop method or use a package manager for easier updates.
-Ensure you are running macOS 13 (Ventura) or later for the best security support in 2026.
+The current stable version (150.x) requires macOS 10.15 (Catalina) or later.
+Firefox remains one of the only browsers that still supports older macOS versions including Big Sur.

 Visit the official Mozilla Firefox website and click 'Download Firefox'.
 The site will automatically detect your chip architecture (Intel or Apple Silicon) and provide the correct DMG file.